YilunKuang/YilunKuang/README.md

 ## Hi, I'm [Yilun Kuang](https://yilunkuang.github.io/) 👋

-- I'm a PhD Student in Data Science at [NYU Center for Data Science (NYU CDS)](https://cds.nyu.edu/)
+- I'm a Machine Learning PhD Student at [NYU Center for Data Science (NYU CDS)](https://cds.nyu.edu/) and [NYU CILVR Group](https://wp.nyu.edu/cilvr/)
 - I graduated magna cum laude from New York University with a BA in Mathematics with high honors in Spring 2023
 - I grew up in Shenzhen, China and have lived in Claremont, California and New York City

 ### What I Work on 🧑‍💻
-I am an aspiring AI researcher with a focus on Machine Learning.
+I am an AI researcher with a focus on Deep Learning.
 More specifically, I am interested in

-- Probabilistic Generative Modeling, Large Language Models, Bayesian Deep Learning, NeuroAI & AI for Science
+- Probabilistic Generative Models, Large Language Models, Multimodal Learning, NeuroAI & AI for Science
-- Self-Supervised Representation Learning, Gaussian Process and Neural Tangent Kernel, Representational Geometry
+- Self-Supervised Representation Learning, Generalization Theory, Distribution Shift, Representational Geometry

 <!---
 Beyond my current academic pursuits, I am also passionate about applying machine learning in real world settings.
 Thus, I have done 1) software engineering projects in [deploying SaaS machine learning service over IBM Cloud Kubernetes](https://github.com/YilunKuang/Scalable-MNIST-on-Kubernetes) and 2) quantitative finance projects in [integrating gaussian process changepoint detections into momentum trading pipeline for currency trading](https://github.com/charliezchen/currency-change-point-detection).